polyrepos/polyrepo-manager/README.md

 ### Command Descriptions

-- `poly copy` :

-  - The copy command is used to copy a file from a source path to a destination path.

-- `poly update --npm` :

-  - The update command is used to update the dependencies version in all workspaces.

-- `poly all "git add . && git commit -m 'chore: update readme'"`:

-  - In all workspace run command.

-- `poly filter "template-" "touch README.md"` :

-  - The run package.name is match /template-/ repos.

-- `poly changed "git add . && git commit -m 'chore: update readme'"` :

-  - The changed command will execute the specified command in all workspaces that have uncommitted changes.
-For example, running node cli.js changes git status will execute the git status command in all workspace directories with uncommitted changes.

-- `poly unchanged "git pull --rebase"` :

-  - The unchanged command will execute the specified command in all workspaces that not have uncommitted changed.

-- `poly set-secret NPM_TOKEN abcdefg123` :

-  - (requires github username, requires brew install gh, gh auth login) Setting workspace all repo github secret: key, value

-- `poly pr squash "chore(main): release"` :

-  - (requires github username, requires brew install gh, gh auth login) Merge --squash all repos PR match title is start with: chore(main): release

-- `poly pr rebase "chore(main): release"` :

-  - (requires github username, requires brew install gh, gh auth login) Merge --rebase all repos PR match title is start with: chore(main): release

-- `poly --help`:
+`poly --help`:

 ```
 Usage: poly [options] [command]

 The purpose of monorepos should be questioned.
-Monorepos are used because sharing a set of code across multiple projects makes it inconvenient to frequently update dependencies, so everything is put into one
+Monorepos are used because sharing a set of code across multiple projects makes it inconvenient to frequently update dependencies, so everything is put into
-repository.
+one repository.
 However, this makes it difficult to edit packages across different enterprises and projects.
 Traditional polyrepos do not have this issue.
-This approach does not align with first principles.
-Instead, we
+This approach does not align with first
-should focus on better combining multiple polyrepos rather than putting them into a single repository.
+principles.
+Instead, we should focus on better combining multiple polyrepos rather than putting them into a single repository.
 Having each package in its own repository enhances modularity and flexibility.
-By creating a CLI tool to manage
+By creating a CLI tool to manage multiple polyrepos.
-multiple polyrepos.

 Options:
   -V, --version                       output the version number
   -h, --help                          display help for command

 Commands:
   copy                                The copy command is used to copy a file from a source path to a destination path
-  all <args>                In all workspace run command
+  run [options] <args>                In all workspace run command, options: --all, --changed, --unchanged, --filter, --unmatched
-  filter <filter> <args>    poly filter "template-" "touch README.md", The run package.name is match /template-/ repos.
-  changed <args>            Run all workspace has uncommitted dir
-  unchanged <args>          Run all workspace has changed dir
-  set-secret <key> <value>  Run all workspace set github secret
+  set-secret [options] <key> <value>  Run all workspace set github secret, options: --all, --changed, --unchanged, --filter, --unmatched
-  pr <event> <matchTitle>   merge pr, like: poly pr squash 'chore(main): release'
+  pr [options] <event> <matchTitle>   merge pr, like: poly pr squash 'chore(main): release', options: --all, --changed, --unchanged, --filter, --unmatched
-  update [options]          Update all workspace dependencies version
+  update [options]                    Update all workspace dependencies version, options: --all, --changed, --unchanged, --filter, --unmatched
   clone                               Clone all repos in workspace
-  prettier-package          prettier your package.json
+  prettier-package [options]          prettier your package.json, options: --all, --changed, --unchanged, --filter, --unmatched
   help [command]                      display help for command
 ```